Week in Review

 • The U.S. Court of Appeals for the Fifth Circuit struck down a Mississippi statute that allowed ballots to be received up to five days after Election Day, holding that the statute was preempted by federal law.
 The court determined that “federal law requires voters to take timely steps to vote by Election Day” and that federal law does not allow states to “extend the period of voting.”
 The court did not issue injunctive or other relief, instead remanding the case to the district court to determine an appropriate remedy.

 • The U.S. Court of Appeals for the Fifth Circuit ruled that the National Labor Relations Board (NLRB) exceeded its authority by ordering Elon Musk to delete a post on Twitter that threatened to take away benefits from Tesla employees who voted to unionize.
-The NLRB, finding that Musk’s threats violated the National Labor Relations Act, had ordered Musk to reinstate the employee with back pay and to delete the post.
-In its 9-8 ruling, the Fifth Circuit plurality found that the NLRB erred in ordering Musk to delete his speech “as a remedy for unfair labor practices.”
+The NLRB, finding that Musk’s threats violated the National Labor Relations Act, had ordered Musk to delete the post.
+In its 9-8 ruling, the Fifth Circuit found that the NLRB erred in ordering Musk to delete his post “as a remedy for unfair labor practices.”
 The dissenting judges would have enforced the NLRB’s orders across the board.
 They argued that “the First Amendment does not grant employers carte blanche to use their speech to commit labor violations” and found “ample historical precedent” supporting tweet deletion as a remedy.
-The court did not decide whether Musk threatened employees illegally and remanded the case back to the NLRB for further proceedings.
+The court did not decide whether Musk threatened employees illegally and remanded the case to the NLRB for further proceedings.

 • The U.S. District Court for the Northern District of Ohio rejected a challenge by the American Civil Liberties Union (ACLU) to an Ohio rule requiring naturalized citizens to show proof of citizenship before voting in certain instances.
 The Ohio rule requires naturalized citizens to show proof of citizenship when confronted by elections officials.
-The ACLU of Ohio contends that the rule will block legitimate voters from voting at polls, even though U.S. District Court Judge Chris Boyko dismissed their claim as “speculative.”
+The ACLU of Ohio contended that the rule will block legitimate voters from voting at polls, but the court dismissed its claim as “speculative.”

 • The U.S. Nuclear Regulatory Commission (NRC) proposed a rule that would establish a new licensing process for commercial nuclear power plants.
 The proposed process would adopt technology-inclusive approaches and use risk-informed, performance-based techniques to ensure safety.
 Plant designers and operators would have flexibility to determine “how their nuclear power plant will meet safety criteria.”
 The NRC expects the rule to result in net savings to the nuclear energy industry of between $53.6 million and $68.2 million per license applicant compared to existing licensing frameworks.
 The NRC is required by statute to create new rules that establish a technology-inclusive framework for licensing new advanced nuclear reactors by the end of 2027.